psyb0t/piraterf/README.md

 - Actually prove SSTV works (tried with qsstv and various settings + various listeners and nope can't do it)

-- Add info overlays for UI form inputs
+- Add UI help overlays: mode info buttons explaining what each transmission mode does + per-input tooltips explaining what each configuration option changes

+- Add RAW SendIQ module: upload .iq capture files and replay them (useful for repeater captures, signal replays, etc.)

 **🏴‍☠️ Now get out there and start broadcasting like the RF pirate you were meant to be! 📡**